geotrellis/geotrellis-angular-demo/README.md

 ### Adding `yarn` Packages

-To add new yarn packages to the React application:
+To add new yarn packages to the Angular application:

 - Manually add the package's name and version number to `package.json` to ensure it will be built in the Docker container.
 - `vagrant ssh` into the virtual machine, then `./scripts/update.sh` to update the app container and install the new package.